aodh66/ch15-fs-shop/README.md

 # Eclectic Shop
 Welcome to the Eclectic Shop, a hypothetical SPA fullstack shop project.
 The Eclectic Shop has a frontend built on Next.js and Material-UI.
-MongoDB and Hygraph handles the main and blog database side of things, while Tanstack Query and Axios are used to communicate with it.
+MongoDB and Hygraph handles the main and blog database side of things, while Tanstack Query and Axios are used to communicate with them.
 Stripe handles payments.
-Nodemailer handles things like emailing customers and last but not least Auth0 is used for authentication.
+Nodemailer handles things like emailing customers.
+Last but not least Auth0 is used for authentication.

 [Online deployed link](https://ch15-fs-shop.vercel.app/)